 The Guidepup Virtual Screen Reader is a headless screen reader for unit test automation.

-- Mirrors Real User Experience - assert on what users really do and hear when using screen readers.
+- Mirrors Screen Reader Functionality - simulate and assert on what users can do when using screen readers.

 - Test Framework Agnostic - run with Jest, with Playwright, as an independent script, no vendor lock-in.